News

 “We are buying thousands of GPUs and running them at full speed, and no one really knows just how much energy is being spent in the process.”Undergraduate researcher wins first place at the ACM Student Research Competition

-Song devised a new type of Branch Target Buffer replacement mechanism to tackle the gap between ideal and practical performance.The New Yorker: December 21, 2021
+Song devised a new type of Branch Target Buffer replacement mechanism to tackle the gap between ideal and practical performance.The Catch-22 of Addressing Election Security

-Prof. J. Alex Halderman comments on election security vulnerabilities versus current threats to the democratic process in this article that asks the question: How do politicians contend with the weaknesses in the voting system without fueling baseless claims of election fraud?Politico: December 16, 2021
+Prof. J. Alex Halderman comments on election security vulnerabilities versus current threats to the democratic process in this article that asks the question: How do politicians contend with the weaknesses in the voting system without fueling baseless claims of election fraud?Keeping hackers out of our medical devices

 As the FDA’s resident expert in medical device security, Prof. Kevin Fu oversees efforts to fortify devices that can be compromised or exploited during a security breach.
 He spoke with Politico about his efforts.Baris Kasikci named Morris Wellman Professor

-Kasikci’s research is centered around developing techniques, tools, and environments that help developers build more reliable, secure, and efficient software.Gizmodo: December 9, 2021
+Kasikci’s research is centered around developing techniques, tools, and environments that help developers build more reliable, secure, and efficient software.A New Report on VPNs Shows They’re Often a Mixed Bag for Privacy

 Consumer Reports recently reviewed a variety of virtual private networks with the help of VPNalyzer, a tool developed in Prof. Roya Ensafi’s lab.Tool to analyze VPN security, privacy aids in Consumer Reports review